 General Information

-Burli NE is an on-premises, client-server newsroom system.
-It runs on industry-standard, commercially-available Windows operating systems and PC hardware without need for any vendor-specific hardware.
-It is compatible with all current versions of Windows.
-Storage, database, ingest, web, and similar back-end servers work well (and are almost always deployed) in VM environments.
-Burli NE uses a combination of standard, unicast IP networks and Windows SMB file access.
+Burli NE is an on-premises, client-server desktop newsroom system.
+It runs on industry-standard, commercially-available Windows operating systems and PC hardware without need for vendor-specific hardware and is compatible with all current versions of Windows.
+Storage, database, ingest, web, and similar back-end servers work well (and are frequently deployed) in VM environments.
+Burli NE uses a combination of standard unicast IP networks and Windows SMB file access.
 It optionally integrates with an on-premises Active Directory for single-sign-on.

 There is no MacOS version of Burli NE.
-It does, however, run well on Apple hardware that runs Windows in virtualization (not all hardware does).
+It does, however, run well on Apple hardware running Windows in virtualisation (not all Apple hardware can/does) or via Citrix.
+Burli NE clients can run well on ARM versions of Windows.
+The database (MS SQL Server) cannot.

-We normally recommend Windows 11 or 10 and Server 2019 or Server 2022.
-We use Microsoft’s SQL Server database and recommend the 2019 edition.
+We normally recommend Windows 11 or 10 and Server 2022 or Server 2019.
+We use Microsoft’s SQL Server database and recommend the 2022 or 2019 editions.
 Smaller customers are welcome to use the free (but limited) SQL Server Express edition; mid-size and enterprise customers should use Standard edition for its data and processing scale and its backup and high-availability options.

 System Requirements Guide